 Studying With Us

-The University of Northampton has an excellent range of supportive resources to aid students in all aspects of their studies in order to help them achieve their academic potential.
+We have an excellent range of supportive resources to aid our students in all aspects of their studies in order to help them achieve their academic potential.

-The University recognises that individuals will have different needs and offers a diverse range of personalised systems to help students achieve their aims.
+We recognise that our students have different needs so we offer a diverse range of personalised systems to help students achieve their aims.

 Library and Learning Services (LLS) can provide help with various aspects of academic study.
 The library is open seven days, offering a range of timely and accessible learning support delivered online and face-to-face – embedded within courses or as personalised help.

 The University’s Learning Development team offers one-to-one sessions, telephone or e-tutorials, drop in sessions, bespoke workshops for groups of students.
 Learning Development also provides study packs, Infographics, videos and rough guides on all academic skills including statistics, essay writing, critical analytical writing, dissertations and numeracy.